TouchDesigner

-TouchDesigner is a node based visual programming language for real time interactive multimedia content, developed by the Toronto-based company Derivative.
-It's been used by artists, programmers, creative coders, software designers, and performers to create performances, installations, and fixed media works.
+TouchDesigner is a node-based visual programming language for real-time interactive multimedia content.
+Developed by the Toronto-based company "Derivative," it's often used by artists, programmers, creative coders, software designers, and performers to create performances, installations, and fixed media works.

 History

 Greg Hermanovic, Rob Bairos, and Jarrett Smith founded the Canadian company Derivative.
-In 2000 Hermanovic used the Houdini 4.1 code base as the initial scaffolding for the TouchDesigner.
-From 2002 to 2007 TouchDesigner's release title adopted the trailing 007 to 017 digits to indicate its versioning.
-Finally in 2008 Derivative released a beta version of the platform as TouchDesigner 077, a rewrite of its previous versions that incorporates a fully procedural OpenGL compositing and effects pipeline.
+In 2000, Hermanovic used Houdini 4.1 to help build TouchDesigner.
+From 2002 to 2007, TouchDesigner's release title adopted the trailing 007 to 017 digits to indicate its versioning.
+In 2008, Derivative released a beta version of the platform called TouchDesigner 077, a rewrite of its previous versions that incorporated a fully procedural OpenGL composing and effects pipeline.

 Features

 TouchDesigner covers several major areas of 2D and 3D production, including: